sadiat-toyin/sadiat-toyin/README.md

-### Hi there, I'm Ubaydah👋
+### Hi there, I'm Sadiat👋
-🌱 I’m currently learning Backend Development in Golang and Data strcutures and Algorithms in Python
+🌱 I’m currently learning Frontend Development using React Js

-👯 I’m looking to collaborate on Python and Golang related projects
+👯 I’m looking to collaborate on Frontend related projects and open to jobs and internships opportunities.

 ## Languages, Frameworks and Tools i use: